vsofat/VideoBooth/README.md

   <li>B&W—Turn image into black/white</li>
   <li>Paint—Paint color set to onto the image (keep in mind this will freeze the image in place when you press it) </li>
   <li>Reset—Resets all image settings</li>
-  <li>Peach—Changes image to peach</li>
+  <li>Peach—Changes image to peach filter</li>
   <li>Take Picture—Saves current image as .jpg file</li>
   <li>Tint—Tints the image to the color and transparency it's set to</li>
 </ol></br></br>
 We did not demo before monday since we didn't have the adapter for our camera to the class projector. </br></br>
 <b> How to Run our Program </b> </br>
-Open the terminal and type "cd VideoBooth" and press enter.
+Open the terminal and type "cd VideoBooth/VideoBooth" and press enter.
 Type "open -a processing VideoBooth.pde" and press enter.
 Then, click the arrow in the top left and run!
 You also need to import ControlP5 and Video to run.